asjadnaqvi/stata-geoboundary/README.md

 # geoboundary v1.0
 (25 Nov 2024)

 A package for fetching country-level or global boundaries from the [geoBoundary](https://www.geoboundaries.org/) database.

 Please note that by using the data provided through this package, you are acknowledging the [disclaimer](#Disclaimer).

 All files are in the standard EPSG: 4326 (WGS84) projection.

+The package uses globally standardized administration boundary classifications.
+They allows different systems to be combined together.
+Under this classification, `ADM0` is always the country boundary, while `ADM1` can represent provinces, districts, or other classifications depending on the country.
+For some countries data is available up to the 5th administrative depth or `ADM5`.

-Note: GIS files are large and quickly accumulate.
+Note that GIS files are large and quickly accumulate.
 Please try and download exacly what you need.
 Please also avoid repeated downloading of the same datasets.

 ## Installation